seamplex/feenox/doc/compilation.md

 ## Optional dependencies

 FeenoX has three optional run-time dependencies.
-It can be compiled without any of these but functionality will be reduced:
+It can be compiled without any of these, but functionality will be reduced:

  * [SUNDIALS](https://computing.llnl.gov/projects/sundials) provides support for solving systems of ordinary differential equations (ODEs) or differential-algebraic equations (DAEs).
 This dependency is needed when running inputs with the `PHASE_SPACE` keyword.